Accounting for

 Next lesson: The Manufacturing Cost Statement

-Manufacturing means to make a product, whether by hand or by machine or both.
-The word manufacture originates from Latin manu facere meaning "make by hand"; (manus = "hand" and facere = "to make").
+The word manufacture originates from Latin manu facere meaning "make by hand" (manus = "hand" and facere = "to make").

 Unlike trading businesses, manufacturing businesses do not buy products at a low price and sell at a higher price.

-Instead manufacturing businesses make products, which they then sell.
+Okay, let's recap.
 Here is the income statement for a trading business (including the calculation of the cost of goods sold):

 We can see that the cost of the goods sold was determined as follows: